Carr Fire: Closures and evacuations

 The fire affected recreational activities.
-At early stages, the access to Whiskeytown–Shasta–Trinity National Recreation Area was halted, specifically in Shasta County, including access to Whiskey Creek and Whiskeytown Lake.
+At early stages, access to Whiskeytown–Shasta–Trinity National Recreation Area was halted, specifically in Shasta County, including access to Whiskey Creek and Whiskeytown Lake.
 The area surrounding Shasta Dam and the dam's visitors center were evacuated and closed.
 Lake Redding Park and the adjacent golf course were closed due to the fire after it jumped the Sacramento River, destroying close to 40 homes in the surrounding neighborhood.
 The Bureau of Land Management closed trails in western Redding.

 Amtrak service on the Coast Starlight was disrupted between Sacramento and Klamath Falls, Oregon.
 Amtrak arranged alternative transportation for travelers between those two cities.